Migreeniaura ilman päänsärkyä – näin tunnistat sen

 How common is migraine aura without headache?

-How do you distinguish it from a TIA?
+How is it distinguished from a TIA?

-TIA often begins suddenly without the typical progression of an aura.
+A TIA often begins suddenly without the typical progression of an aura.
 In migraine aura, symptoms usually develop gradually and last about 20–60 minutes.

 Can a painless aura be dangerous?

-Is there a medicine for it?
+Is there medication for it?

 Read more and find natural help